 - 7. (a) A majority of the committee membership is required to pass a bill from committee.
-A simple majority of those present and voting is sufficient to recommend adoption of amendments, provided that a quorum has been established.
-A motion to recommend "do pass" on a bill or recommend "do pass as amended" requires a second. - (b) A recorded vote shall be taken on all of the following actions of the committee: - (1) On an action which constitutes the committee's final action on a bill, constitutional amendment, or resolution; - (2) On amendments requested by the committee; - (3) On motions to reconsider committee actions; and, - (4) On recommendations to the Assembly Floor relating to Executive Reorganization Plans. - (c) A roll call vote on a previous bill may be substituted by unanimous consent, provided that the committee members whose votes are substituted are present at the time of the substitution.
+A simple majority of those present and voting is sufficient to recommend adoption of amendments, provided that a quorum has been established - (b) A recorded vote shall be taken on all of the following actions of the committee: - (1) On an action which constitutes the committee's final action on a bill, constitutional amendment, or resolution; - (2) On amendments requested by the committee; - (3) On motions to reconsider committee actions; and, - (4) On recommendations to the Assembly Floor relating to Executive Reorganization Plans. - (c) A roll call vote on a previous bill may be substituted by unanimous consent, provided that the committee members whose votes are substituted are present at the time of the substitution. - (d) Prior to announcement of the vote, upon the request of any member of the committee, the chair may announce that the roll will be held open until such time the chair determines to permit absent committee members to vote. - (e) A recorded roll call vote is not required on the following actions by the committee: - (1) A motion to hold a bill "under submission" or other procedural motion which does not affect the final disposition of the bill.

-- (d) Prior to announcement of the vote, upon the request of any member of the committee, the chair may announce that the roll will be held open until such time the chair determines to permit absent committee members to vote. - (e) A recorded roll call vote is not required on the following actions by the committee: - (1) A motion to hold a bill "under submission" or other procedural motion which does not affect the final disposition of the bill. - (2) An author's request to withdraw a bill from the committee calendar. - (3) The return of a bill to the house where the bill has not been voted upon by the committee. - (4) Adoption of author's amendments to a bill. - (f) In all other respects, committee voting will be governed by the provisions of Assembly Rule 58.5.
+- (2) An author's request to withdraw a bill from the committee calendar. - (3) The return of a bill to the house where the bill has not been voted upon by the committee. - (4) Adoption of author's amendments to a bill. - (f) In all other respects, committee voting will be governed by the provisions of Assembly Rule 58.5.